yuvraj1397/dashboard/client/README.md

 ## Overview

 This project utilizes Create React App, a popular tool for quickly setting up React applications.
+This is a dashboard.
 It follows the principles of a Single Page Application, where the entire application runs within a single HTML page, dynamically updating as users interact with it without the need for full page reloads.

 ## Available Scripts